OneMoreSummer/academic-kickstart/content/post/rae-at-super-4s-regional-u17s/index.md

 The data shows evidence of a [Relative Age Effect](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) at this point of the Performance Pathway.
 It reflects the same findings found for the next point along the pathway, selection for the [Young Lions (U19s)](https://onemoresummer.co.uk/post/rae-increasing-in-england-u19-world-cup-squads/).

-These [Birth Quarters](https://onemoresummer.co.uk/post/what-is-birth-quarter/) (BQs) are fairly similar to those found for U19s (Young Lions) World Cup squads where Q3 & Q4 are further reduced and Q1 comes down a little with Q2 going up to match the Q1 level.
+These [Birth Quarters](https://onemoresummer.co.uk/post/what-is-birth-quarter/) (BQs) are fairly similar to those found for U19s World Cup squads where Q3 & Q4 are further reduced and Q1 comes down a little with Q2 going up to match the Q1 level.

 Q1 37.3 -> 34.5